ryan19f/Context-Monitoring-App-2K25/README.md

 # Context-Monitoring-App-2K25
 CSE 535 Project 1
+**Name & ASU ID:** Ryan Fernandes — 1219955633

+**Brief Description:**
+This Context Monitoring Android application captures vital signals and symptoms to model the user’s health context.
+It measures **heart rate** (via camera/flash photoplethysmography), computes **respiratory rate** (from accelerometer-derived chest motion), and records **symptom inputs** through an in-app form.
+Data are stored locally in an on-device database, enabling viewing, deletion, and basic trend insights.
+The app’s workflow: (1) acquire signals from sensors/camera, (2) filter/process readings to extract HR/RR, (3) log structured entries (timestamped vitals + symptoms) to local storage, and (4) provide simple feedback views to help users understand their current context.

+**Generative AI Acknowledgment:**
+Portions of the code in this project were generated with assistance from ChatGPT, an AI tool developed by OpenAI.
+**Reference:** OpenAI.
+(2024). *ChatGPT* [Large language model]. openai.com/chatgpt
+**Estimated percentage of code influenced by Generative AI:** 35%

 ## 1) Specifications for Health-Dev

 To generate the app code ideally with the Health-Dev framework, I would need to provide a full set of specifications.